UT-SE-Research/iDFlakies/README.md

 # Quickstart

-## Running iDFlakies tool on a Maven project
+## Using iDFlakies on a Maven project

+One may use iDFlakies by just getting it from Maven Central or building it themselves.
-After building and installing the plugin, one can add the plugin to a Maven project by modifying its pom.xml with the following.
+Add the following plugin to a Maven project by modifying its pom.xml with the following.

 ```xml
 <build>